Skip to main content

 Many towns and villages across France have their version of the 'Petit Train' and the Saint Tropez region is no different.
 Giving you a guided tour of the area and entertaining children, these trains are a great excuse to sit down for half and hour and take in the sights.

-Cycling and mountain biking in Saint-Tropez
+Cycling in Saint-Tropez

 Enjoy a number of cycling trails and routes in Saint-Tropez and what better way to explore Saint-Tropez than on a bike when you can enjoy the beautiful scenery.
 Have a look at our cycling guide for more information and explore the cycling routes that are in the area.
 If you are in Saint-Tropez without your biking gear there are a number of cycle hire shops in who rent bikes, child seats, children's bikes and more.